Borzyszkowski/HOPE-Generator/datasets/OakInk/README.md

 # Download Dataset

-1. Download the OakInk dataset (containing the Image and Shape subsets) from the [project site](http://www.oakink.net).
-Arrange all zip files into a folder: `/path/to/oakink_data/` as follow:
+1. Create a proper directory using `HOPE-Generator/_SOURCE_DATA/OakInk`.
+Download the OakInk dataset (containing the Image and Shape subsets) from the [project site](http://www.oakink.net).
+Arrange all zip files into a folder: `/_SOURCE_DATA/OakInk` as follow:

    ```
     .